hbctraining/scRNA-seq_online/lessons/07_SC_clustering_cells_SCT.md

                                resolution = c(0.4, 0.6, 0.8, 1.0, 1.4))
 ```

-If we look at the metadata of our Seurat object(`seurat_integrated@metadata`), there is a separate column for each of the different resolutions calculated.
+If we look at the metadata of our Seurat object(`seurat_integrated@meta.data`), there is a separate column for each of the different resolutions calculated.

 ```r
 # Explore resolutions